This is a transcript of our interview with Roger Hale, CISO at BigID.

 Roger: So again, I mean this is a great time to consider that.
-I mean, previously, you know, before, before the privacy regulations came around, if you have collected the data, it was, the concept was it was now your data, you could do what you will.
+I mean, previously, before the privacy regulations came around, if you have collected the data, the concept was that it was now your data, you could do what you will.
 The data privacy regulations and especially now that we’re in the middle of a pandemic, the idea of capturing data that correlates back to an individual including who they’ve been in contact with, you know, the ethics of what you do with that data really has to be defined in the data usage, the goals of being able to manage data for the purpose of healthcare, for the purpose of what you’ve captured it for.

 To me, that is the ethics of, is this the right thing to do with that data, do we have right to do that?
 Now we have given that specific permission to use my data, as an example, in that manner.
 The ethics of using data for the right purpose and making sure that we have that consent.
 You can look at the current case with Apple and Google as they’re building technology.
 However, they’re making sure that that technology cannot capture other data elements and so that cannot be aggregated that would then create a breach of data privacy, in that manner.

 So the ethics of can we build something versus should we build something comes back to considering the use cases and what you should do with data.